mhartl/rails_tutorial_sublime_text/README.md

     $ sudo ln -s ~/Applications/Sublime\ Text\ 2/sublime_text /usr/bin/subl

-Alternatively, add an alias to `sumblime_text` in your `~/.bashrc` file.
+Alternatively, add an alias to `sublime_text` in your `~/.bashrc` file.
 This method doesn't require `sudo`.
 But it assumes you are using `bash`.
 There are similar methods available for other shells.
 Google is your friend.

 Use any editor like gedit or vim to open `~/.bashrc`.